-College athletes who commit crimes are subject to prosecution just like everyone else, but they often face additional sanctions by college administrators and athletic departments as well.
-Universities and other post-secondary schools typically publish codes of conduct for student athletes that address everything from academic standards and travel safety to sexual assault and other criminal behavior.
+College athletes who commit crimes are subject to prosecution just like everyone else.
+But they often face more sanctions from college administrators and athletic departments.
+Universities and other post-secondary schools have codes of conduct for student-athletes.
+These codes address everything from academic standards to travel safety.
+They also address sexual assault and other criminal behavior.

 Are College Athletes Unfairly Sheltered From Prosecution?

 Questions about legal protections arise at the intersection of education and college sports.
 Some critics argue that athletes enjoy a sheltered status, particularly at Division I schools.
 They argue that this creates an uneven playing field when it comes to potential legal issues.

 ESPN's 2015 "Outside the Lines" investigation released crime statistics of 20 college campuses from 2009 to 2014.
 This study suggests that college athletes are much more likely to avoid prosecution for crimes than non-athletes.